jjkirn/ElasticSearch-Docker/README.md

-Example on how to create ElasticSearch from ground 0 using docker docker.
+Example on how to create ElasticSearch from ground 0 using docker.

 Based upon an aricle on logz.io - https://www.logz.io/learn/docker-monitoring-elk-stack.
-I am attempting to use Ubuntu 20.04 and the latest Elasticsearch software.
+This example uses Ubuntu 20.04 and the latest Elasticsearch software.